genesiscommunitysuccess/docs/docs/04_web/04_integrations/03_React/01_getting-started.md

     - react
 ---

-This guide walks you through setting up a React project from scratch and integrating the Genesis Foundation packages.
+This guide shows you how to set up a React project from scratch and integrate it into the Genesis Foundation packages.

 ## Setting up the React project

 Ensure that you have [Node.js](https://nodejs.org/) and [Genx](https://learn.genesis.global/docs/getting-started/prerequisites/genx) installed on your system.

-Once you have Node.js and genx, use the following command to create a new React project named ```myApp``` using Genx with `--framework React`:
+Once you have Node.js and genx, create a new React project.
+This example creates a project called **myApp** using Genx with `--framework React`:

 ```shell
 npx -y @genesislcap/genx@latest init myApp -s blank-app-seed --framework React -x
 ```

-Navigate into your new project ```client``` directory:
+Navigate to your new project's **client** directory:

 ```shell
 cd ./client